-It should also be noted that chinchilla does not necessarily need any form of light at night if you haven’t already had them accustomed to light in the past.
+It should also be noted that a chinchilla does not necessarily need any form of light at night if you haven’t already gotten it accustomed to light in the past.

-They will not be scared without light and it can arguable make it even more difficult for your chinchilla to adapt to their natural day and night cycles.
+It will not be scared without light and it can arguably make it even more difficult for your chinchilla to adapt to its natural day and night cycles.

-I wouldn’t recommend going straight from lighting to total darkness without your chinchilla being a little less friendly and possibly frantic due to the change.
+I wouldn’t recommend going straight from lighting to total darkness, no matter what.
+It will likely result in your chinchilla being a little less friendly and possibly frantic due to the change.

 Chinchillas are very loving creatures, but they are creatures of habit and get used to their routine very quickly.

-Even my chinchilla seems to know when I’m getting prepared to clean her cage and gets front and center near the front of the cage to come out and run around for a bit.
+My chinchilla even seems to know when I’m getting prepared to clean her cage and gets front and center near the front of the cage to come out and run around for a bit.

 Do Chinchillas Have Good Eyesight?

-In fact, it is even noted that chinchillas may have better eyesight than we do.
+Yes, chinchillas have good eyesight.
+In fact, chinchillas may have better eyesight than we do.

-Chinchillas are even known to lose their eyesight entirely in the final years or “older years of life,” but this typically does not take place until after the age of 15.
+Chinchillas are even known to lose their eyesight entirely in the final years of life, but this typically does not take place until after the age of 15.